vlab-kaist/VLMS/content/index.md

 ### VLMS
 This is Vlab Learning Management System, VLMS.
-This page is maintained by the club Vlab
+This page is maintained by the club Vlab.

 ### How to edit this page?
 This page is wiki-style document, so every Vlab member can edit it.